Your account has an Amazon One Medical Membership

 Commonly prescribed EpiPens

-Your Amazon One Medical provider will determine which (if any) epinephrine auto-injector is medically appropriate for you based on your symptoms and health history.
-If you're prescribed medication, pick it up at a pharmacy of your choice.
+Your Amazon One Medical provider will determine which (if any) epinephrine auto-injector prescription renewal is medically appropriate for you or your child based on symptoms and health history.
+If medication is prescribed, your provider will send the prescription to your preferred pharmacy.
 Choose Amazon Pharmacy for free delivery and transparent Prime pricing.
-The cost of your prescribed medication may be covered by health insurance.
+The cost of any prescribed medication is not included with the treatment cost and may be covered by health insurance.

 EpiPen icon